 The campaign registry will have a one-time setup fee and ongoing recurring monthly fees for every campaign registered, plus the individual carriers may have their own individual message unit fees.

 Instead of charging multiple fees, we are going to add a simple monthly carrier fee based on your plan size.
-We do not currently plan to raise our software prices.

 When is this all happening?

 Your account Administrator must complete your 10DLC registration form by September 15, 2021 to avoid heavy filtering from carriers.

 How is Text Request responding?

 As mentioned earlier, we’re going to gather all the required registration info from you via a digital form when you log in to your Text Request account.

 We'll ask you for three things in that digital form:

 2. Your use cases (marketing, customer service, sales, automation, etc.)